SoMuchCode/multizip/README.md

 # multizip
-Python 3 program to individually zip files (or folders) withing a user specified directory.
+Python 3 program to individually zip files (or folders) within a user specified directory.